Agency Partners

 Key learnings from this report

-• The median time to hire for E-commerce Engineers in Belgium is currently around 28 days, with most roles filled in either 25 to 30 days, presenting a critical timeline for recruitment strategies.
+• The median time to hire for E-commerce Engineers in Belgium is currently 32 days, with most roles being filled within 20 to 35 days, emphasizing the need for swift and effective recruitment strategies.

 Number of roles opened and closed for E-commerce Engineers in Belgium in the last 3 months